Sarepta Therapeutics Inc at JPMorgan Healthcare Conference Trans

 Anupam Rama - JPMorgan Chase & Co, Research Division - VP and Analyst

 All right.
-Let's go ahead and get started.
-Welcome, everyone, to the 41st Annual JPMorgan Healthcare Conference.
+Let's get started.
+Welcome everyone to the 42nd Annual JPMorgan Healthcare Conference.
 My name is Anupam Rama.
 I'm one of the senior biotech analysts here at JPMorgan.
-I'm joined by [Malcolm Cuneo] and Priyanka Grover from the team.
-Our next presenting company is Sarepta.
-And presenting on behalf of the company, we have CEO, Doug Ingram.
+I'm joined by my squad, Priyanka Grover, [LaRhea Hall] and Malcolm Kuno.
+Our next presenting company is Sarepta, and presenting on behalf of the company, we have CEO, Doug Ingram.
 Doug?

 Douglas S. Ingram - Sarepta Therapeutics, Inc. - President, CEO & Director